unclebob/spacewar/README.md

   cloaked while energizing or firing their weapon.
 During that very brief period they are quite vulnerable.
 A single shot will kill them.

-  A hit from their weapon will completely drain your shields, do significant damage to your systems, and has a one in three chance of killing you outright.
+  A hit at short range from their weapon will completely drain your shields, do significant damage to your systems, and has a one in three chance of killing you outright.
 When they appear, you have two options:  Fight, or run.
 If you choose to fight, make sure you hit them before they fire their weapon.
-If you choose to run, run fast.
+If you choose to run, run fast and far; the weapon loses potency with distance.